kaiiiz/AnkiCC/README.en.md

 2. Select the deck to convert and an [OpenCC](https://github.com/BYVoid/OpenCC) profile
 3. Click the _Convert_ button
 4. Restart Anki to reload the converted deck
+5. [Optional] Run _Tools → Check Database_ to rebuild the Anki database

 ## Acknowledgement